cbragg9/Weather-Dashboard/README.md

 wind speed, and UV index (with severity) for the current day.
 Additionally, the 5 day forecast will display.
 A list of previously
 searched cities will add buttons on the left that will pull up the
 previously searched cities weather.
+The last searched city will be
+saved in Local Storage.
+If Local Storage contains a city, it will
+be displayed on launch.

 # Latest Commit
+-Store the searched city names in local storage, call API on launch if a stored name exists

+# Previous Commits
 -Return an alert if user submits a search with an empty field
 -Moved script to create new buttons into its own function
 -If city cannot be found, remove the new city button and return an alert

-# Previous Commits
 -Reformatted on click into a single event handler for all buttons with if statement to improve DRY
 -Added event handler for buttons created after cities are searched
 -Additional descriptive comments